NFL on American television: Flexible scheduling

 Since the 2006 season, the NFL has used a "flexible scheduling" system for the last seven weeks of the regular season.
 This is because by week 11, there are a number of teams that have been eliminated or nearly eliminated from playoff contention.
 Flex-scheduling ensures that all Sunday night games and, on the doubleheader network, the late game that is designated as the national game (airs in the majority of markets nationally), have playoff significance, regardless of whether or not both teams are competing for a playoff spot.
 Two examples of this type of flexing involved the Carolina Panthers in 2008 and 2009.
-In the first instance, the Panthers and New York Giants saw a late season game flexed due to the winner of that matchup clinching the NFC's top seed and home-field advantage throughout the playoffs.
-The next season, an out-of-contention Panthers team hosted the 11–2 Minnesota Vikings, who had a chance to improve their playoff positioning and take the top seed in the NFC playoffs; hence, this game was flexed despite Carolina's 5–8 record.
+In the first instance, the Panthers and New York Giants saw a late season game flexed due to the winner of that matchup clinching home-field advantage throughout the NFC playoffs as the top seed.
+The next season, an out-of-contention Panthers team hosted the 11–2 Minnesota Vikings, who had a chance to improve their playoff positioning and take the top seed in the NFC playoffs.
 Sometimes, games will be flexed due to a team's success; for instance, the 2007 matchup between the New England Patriots and Buffalo Bills at Ralph Wilson Stadium was flexed due to the Patriots' potential run at an undefeated regular season that they eventually completed.

 This system also allows teams that enjoy unexpected success to acquire a prime time spot that was not on their original schedule.
 Thanksgiving games and all games airing on cable channels (Monday, Thursday, and Saturday games) are fixed in place and cannot be changed to Sunday night, as are games during Christmas weekend whenever Christmas Day falls on a Sunday, as it was in 2011 (most games are played on Christmas Eve Saturday instead).
 It also increases the potential for teams to play on consecutive Sunday nights, as the 2007 Patriots, 2007 Redskins, the 2008 Giants, the 2012 49ers, the 2013 Broncos, 2015 Cardinals, the 2016 Cowboys, the 2018 Chiefs, the 2018 Vikings, the 2018 Rams, and the 2022 Chargers did (the Patriots hosted the Philadelphia Eagles the week following the second matchup with the Bills as scheduled, the Redskins were flexed into a matchup with the Giants and played the Vikings in a regularly scheduled matchup the week after, and the Giants hosted the Panthers one week after playing the Dallas Cowboys in Texas Stadium.
 The 49ers played the Seahawks in Seattle one week after playing at the Patriots.
 The Broncos were flexed into a matchup with the Chiefs and then playing on the road against the Patriots.
 The Vikings were flexed into a matchup with the Bears then hosted the Packers the next week.
 The Rams were flexed into a matchup also with the Bears then hosted the Eagles the next week.)